I was born and grew up in Johannesburg, South Africa.

 My television credits include Sesame Street, and my corporate clients have included Getty Images, the BBC, the Maybourne Hotel Group, Lever Faberge, Starbucks, Toyota and many more.

 My play, Through a Glass Darkly, was performed at the Rosemary Branch Theatre in 2016, and my stage adaptation of Dracula was performed at the Bridewell Theatre in 2019.

 I am represented by Katie Greenstreet at C&W

 The Death & Life of Lucy Westenra is a dual timeline historical novel: modern day and late Victorian.
 It is a feminist retelling of Dracula from the perspective of Lucy Westenra.

 It concerns the restrictive choices women faced in the Victorian era, and how the stories of women can be manipulated and erased.

-In 1832, Kezia Peppercorn became the death searcher at St Augustine, Watling Street.
-This will be her story.
+In 1832, Kezia Peppercorn became the last death searcher at St Augustine, Watling Street.
+This is her story.